 Video on flowering controlhttps://www.youtube.com/watch?v=CPAsEyFI8r4

 Nature of science: Paradigm shift—more than 85% of the world’s 250,000 species of flowering plants depend on pollinators for reproduction.
 This knowledge has led to protecting entire ecosystems rather than individual species.

 β - Application: The University of Göttingen, in Germany, conducted an extensive review of scientific studies from 200 countries for 115 of the leading global crops in 2005.
 They found that 87 of the crop plants depend to some degree upon animal pollination, including bees.
 This accounts for one-third of crop production globally.

-β - Skill: Drawing internal structure of seeds.
+β - Skill: Drawing the internal structure of seeds.

 β - Skill: Drawing of half-views of animal-pollinated flowers.